 Socca | Provençal Chickpea Flatbread

 - 6 Cloves Garlic minced

 In a bowl, mix chickpea flour, water, olive oil, parsley, salt, pepper, and dried basil.
 Stir until evenly combined, then let sit for at least 20 minutes, so batter can set.

 Prep vegetables - chop onion, mince garlic.

-Then, add in the socca batter, enough to cover the onions and garlic.
+Then, add some of the socca batter, enough to cover the onions and garlic.
 Cook for about 3 minutes on each side, or until slightly browned.
 This will depend on the temperature of your pan.

 Serve socca with a sprig of fresh parsley, and any sauces or accoutrements that you like.
 Enjoy!

 Socca is delicious on its own, but I like to serve mine with a little Cholula hot sauce.
 Pesto or chimichurri would be yummy as well!